Jabser/TA-Custom-Search/README.md

 # TA Custom Search
 TA Custom Search is custom a homepage for your browser.
-It's specifically created for achievement hunters on [TrueAchievements](https://www.trueachievements.com/).
+It is specifically created for achievement hunters on [TrueAchievements](https://www.trueachievements.com/).

 ---